William C. Lazarus Memorial Award

 Lazarus was an active FAS member in the late 1950s to mid-1960s, serving in the Northwest Florida Chapter and as an FAS officer, including FAS President in 1961.
 He was instrumental in helping preserve the Fort Walton Temple Mound and in establishing the Fort Walton Temple Mound Museum (Florida Department of State 1998; Lazarus 1962; Lazarus 1990).
 His scholarly work led to recognition of the Elliot’s Point Complex (Fairbanks 1959), various studies of aboriginal sites and artifacts in the Florida panhandle (e.g., Lazarus 1960, 1961, 1965a, 1965b), dating of historic period bricks in the Pensacola area (Lazarus 1965c), and using coins to date some Fort Walton period deposits (Lazarus 1964, 1965d).

 The Lazarus Award is designed to recognize members of FAS who exemplify the spirit and accomplishments of William Lazarus through their contributions to archaeology, preservation, and/or education as well as to FAS and the wider community.
 Nominations for the Lazarus Award must be made in writing by an FAS member to the current FAS President by the date of December 15 prior to the FAS Annual Meeting.
 The nominee must be a member of FAS and must not make her or his living through the practice of archaeology.
 The recipient is honored with a plaque at the Annual Banquet.
-The criteria for qualifications and implementation of the Lazarus Award are described in the FAS Operating Procedures Manual, which is posted on the FAS website.
+The criteria for qualifications and implementation of the Lazarus Award are described in the FAS Operating Procedures Manual.
+DOWNLOAD THE PAGE HERE

 |1998||Elizabeth L. “Connie” Franklin|